Everything you need to know to thrive in academics!

 A light breakfast and lunch will be included to facilitate informal fellow-fellow interactions.
 There is no charge for attendance at the course, including the meals served.

-Where: South Lake Union, Orin Smith Auditorium, 850 Republican St.
+Where: South Lake Union, Brotman Auditorium, 850 Republican St.

 Who?
 Open (tuition-free!) to all interested fellows and junior faculty from all departments and divisions